Projects

 roi: 4 months of watering, 2 fights with local squirrels, and an endless reek of compost for exactly 8 tomatoes. totally worth it.

-other goals to contact grass 2026 ed.
+other goals to make contact with grass 2026 ed.